Snowflake-Labs/sfquickstarts/site/sfguides/src/data_mapping_in_native_apps/data_mapping_in_native_apps.md

 GRANT USAGE ON SCHEMA ENRICHIP TO APPLICATION ROLE APP_PUBLIC;

---this is an application version of the object shared with the application package CREATE VIEW IF NOT EXISTS ENRICHIP.LITEDB11 AS SELECT * FROM IP2LOCATION.litedb11;
+--this is an application version of the object shared with the application package CREATE VIEW ENRICHIP.LITEDB11 AS SELECT * FROM IP2LOCATION.litedb11;
 -- If the user prefers, access can be granted directly to the IPLOCATION.litebd11 view, created in the setup_package_script file.

---accepts an IP address and returns a modified version of the IP address --the modified version will be used in the lookup CREATE SECURE FUNCTION IF NOT EXISTS ENRICHIP.ip2long(ip_address varchar(16)) RETURNS string
+--accepts an IP address and returns a modified version of the IP address --the modified version will be used in the lookup CREATE OR REPLACE SECURE FUNCTION ENRICHIP.ip2long(ip_address varchar(16)) RETURNS string
 LANGUAGE JAVASCRIPT
 AS